 Sun Lakes-Dry Falls State ParkCoulee City

-Sun Lakes-Dry Falls State Park is a 4,027-acre camping park with 73,640 feet of freshwater shoreline at the foot of Dry Falls.
 Dry Falls is one of the great geological wonders of North America.
 Carved by Ice Age floods that long ago disappeared, the former waterfall is now a stark cliff, 400 feet high and 3.5 miles wide.
 In its heyday, the waterfall was four times the size of Niagara Falls.
 Today it overlooks a desert oasis filled with lakes and abundant wildlife.
 The park and the interesting exhibits at Dry Falls Visitor Center offer many opportunities for people to learn about this unusual landscape.
-Special programs, hikes, talks and classroom visits are available.
+Special programs, hikes, talks, and classroom visits are available.

 Fort Casey State ParkCoupeville